Compassion And Experience for the most challenging divorces.

 It is important to note that there are some debts that a Chapter 7 bankruptcy cannot wipe out.
 These debts include student loans, taxes, alimony, child support, and damages related to criminal restitution such as damages from drunk driving.
 If you owe any of these debts and file a Chapter 7 to eliminate your unsecured debts such as credit cards and medical bills, you will still owe the student loans, taxes, alimony, child support, and criminal restitution debts even after you receive a discharge from bankruptcy.

 As you can see, Chapter 7 bankruptcy law is complicated and, for most people, often confusing.
-Please contact Hacker Law Firm today or use our free evaluation form so that we can guide you through the bankruptcy process.
+Please contact Hacker Law Firm today or use the free evaluation form so that the Hacker Law Firm can guide you through the bankruptcy process.

 Once you complete your bankruptcy and you have received a discharge of debts and final decree, it is time to reestablish your credit.
 If you kept a house or car and reaffirmed that debt in your bankruptcy, you will immediately start rebuilding your credit with timely payments to your mortgage company(ies) and finance company.
-If you surrendered your house and/or car in your bankruptcy and you no longer have any secured debt payments, we suggest you obtain a credit card to help reestablish your credit.
+If you surrendered your house and/or car in your bankruptcy and you no longer have any secured debt payments, Hacker Law Firm suggests you obtain a credit card to help reestablish your credit.
 Obviously, the idea is to only charge items on the credit card you can payoff each month.
 Some credit agencies will tell you to pay all but $5 on the account so that you have a small balance each month.
-Obviously, we are not suggesting that you start accumulating debt after filing your bankruptcy, but obtaining a credit card is a great way to reestablish your credit.
+Obviously, Hacker Law Firm is not suggesting that you start accumulating debt after filing your bankruptcy, but obtaining a credit card is a great way to reestablish your credit.

 It is important to differentiate between your credit score and your ability to obtain credit.
 Your credit score is a number the credit reporting agencies assigned to your credit.
 Your ability to obtain credit is based on your ability to make payments in the future and looks at your income and your debts.
 If you debts exceed your ability to make payments, you may be unable to obtain credit even if you have consistently paid your debts on a timely basis and have a good credit score.
 Filing bankruptcy may eliminate many of your debts and will improve your ability to obtain credit in the future.
 However your credit scores will suffer initially after filing bankruptcy.

-solutions for families and individuals. we are here to help
+solutions for families and individuals.
+Hacker Law Firm is here to help

 Generally, a Chapter 13 bankruptcy is a reorganization plan bankruptcy, or a legal way to pay back a portion or all of the debts that you owe.
 In Chapter 13 bankruptcy, you are usually able to keep your house and/or car.
 The most common reason for filing a Chapter 13 bankruptcy is to allow you to catch up on your house and/or car payments and stop a foreclosure or repossession.
 In a Chapter 13 bankruptcy, your secured debts, including the amount you are behind on your house, your mortgage payment(s) and the amount owed on your car, and a portion of your unsecured debts including credit cards and medical bills can be repaid over a 3 to 5 year time period sometimes at a reduced interest rate.